BitcoinDesign/Guide/guide/payments/transactions.md

 The transaction is broadcasted to a Bitcoin node, normally the one the wallet is connected to.

 #### 5. Validation
 The receiving node checks that the transaction is valid.
-In practice this means confirming that it was signed by the private key of the relevant address.
+In practice, this means confirming that it was signed by the private key of the relevant address.

 #### 6. Propagation
 Once validated, the node passes the transaction on to other nodes in the network.
 The transaction is now in the *memory pool*, and remains there until it is mined.
-At this stage the transaction has 0 confirmations.
+At this stage, the transaction has 0 confirmations.
 <!-- indicate that a tx with a fee rate that is lower than the current normal can be stuck and even forgotten by miners if it remains in the mempool for too long -->

 #### 7. Confirmations